Sanddino00/FixHub-for-XXMI/README.md

 Please check out the original creator of the tools and support them if possible

-I may stop supporting this tool at some point so feel free to modify it in anyway you like.
+Feel free to modify it in anyway you like.